-The USA does not get most of their oil from the new fracking process, nor does it come from the Middle East, but from Canada, exactly from Canada’s oil sands.
-Every day, the Canadians deliver over 3.5 million barrels to the USA.
-It’s crude oil extracted from oil sands, with a tremendous technical effort and disastrous consequences for nature.
-Canada withdrew from the Kyoto Protocol in order to be able to do business with the oil sands.
+The USA does not receive most of its oil from its new fracking process, nor does it come from the Middle East.
+The USA’s oil comes from Canada, specifically from Canada’s oil sands.
+Every day, Canadians deliver over 3.5 million barrels to the USA.
+It is crude oil extracted from oil sands, with a tremendous technical effort and disastrous consequences for nature.
+What’s even more shocking is that Canada withdrew from the Kyoto Protocol in order to be able to do business with the oil sands.

 Canada’s oil sands

-The province of Alberta lives only from and for the oil in the sand: the small town of Fort McMurray at the top of the mountain of dark brown coloured sand is full of people living in a new black gold rush: At the side of the road they put up masses of prefabricated houses to house the workers and businesses.
-The rising price of crude oil in recent years has made the costly extraction of oil from sand profitable.
-And Canada is lucky: it has an estimated 168 billion barrels.
-That makes it the third-largest oil reserves in the world, right behind Saudi Arabia.
+The province of Alberta lives only from and for the oil in the sand.
+The small town of Fort McMurray at the top of the mountain of dark brown sands is full of people living in a new, black gold rush.
+At the sides of the roads, they have put up masses of prefabricated houses to house the workers and businesses.
+The rising price of crude oil in recent years has made the costly extraction of oil from the sands profitable, and Canada is lucky – it has an estimated 168 billion barrels.
+That makes it the third-largest oil reserve in the world, right behind Saudi Arabia.

 But the price of extraction is frighteningly high for nature, which is why resistance is growing.
-Extracting a barrel of crude oil from sand consumes a lot of energy.
+Extracting a barrel of crude oil from the sands consumes a lot of energy.
 It needs ten times more power than conventional production from a conventional oil field.
-For 1000 litres of oil from sand you need 8000 litres of water.
-This water is highly toxic after the production process.
-Furthermore, it has to be stored in special collecting basins and elaborately detoxified.
+For 1,000 litres of oil from the oil sands, you require 8,000 litres of water.
+This water is highly toxic after the production process and has to be stored in special collecting basins and elaborately detoxified.